This post was submitted by a site visitor and it represents her experience.

-A dear friend of mine wrote on her Army Wife blog, Married to the Army, about PTSD and the families that live with it.
+A dear friend of mine wrote on her Army Wife blog about PTSD and the families that live with it.
 Her blog made me think about a few things and how the families behind the PTSD curtain aren’t really mentioned that much in or out of military communities.

 I can say that prior to my setting up a blog, I didn’t say anything.

 There were quite a few people that didn’t even know my husband had problems.

 The ones that did, didn’t say anything to us about it, although talking about problems never was a problem before.

 I guess I felt more ashamed and alone when dealing with the problems and issues, never having a support system in place or acknowledgment from any military or VA personnel that I was indeed living in hell.